 ● Access to finance – The lack of access to finance is one of the main hindrances along the hazelnut value chain.
 On the one hand, farmers do not have enough financial resources to buy proper inputs for production; as agricultural production is associated with high risks, Micro Finance Institutions (MFIs) offer loans to farmers at very high-interest rates.
 However, different service providers including laboratories and mechanization centers lack the finances to develop their services by buying new technology.

 ● Lack of qualified workers – The lack of qualified agronomists appears to be one of the most problematic issues in Georgia’s hazelnut sector.
 In particular, farm supply stores are not equipped with qualified consultants who provide advice regarding the use of inputs.
 There are also insufficient numbers of qualified hired workers who can provide pruning services to farmers.

-● Lack of trust – Farmers have very little trust in different services, service providers and other value chain actors.
+● Lack of trust – Farmers have very little trust in different services, service providers, and other value chain actors.
 For instance, farmers do not trust the quality of inputs provided by shops.
-Farmers also lack trust in the processing companies who provide drying and storage services.
+Farmers also lack trust in the processing companies that provide drying and storage services.

 Given the systematic nature of constraints in the hazelnut value chain in Georgia, we have taken a holistic and systematic look at the hazelnut value chain and provide these recommendations for sector development:

 Increase trust between value chain actors – In order to ensure synergy between the key actors in the hazelnut value chain, it is important to build trust along the whole chain.
 For instance, attaching qualified agronomists to each village might help farmers trust their recommendations and improve their farming practices.
 Regarding drying and storage centers, farmers will no longer have trust-related issues if service providers use mobile drying equipment and farmers are able to observe the process.